Second Thoughts (1938 film)

-Second Thoughts, also released as The Crime of Peter Frame, is a 1938 British drama film directed by Albert Parker and starring Frank Fox, Evelyn Ankers, Frank Allenby and Joan Hickson.
-It was made at Wembley Studios as a quota quickie by the British subsidiary of 20th Century Fox.
+Second Thoughts (also known as The Crime of Peter Frame) is a 1938 British drama film directed by Albert Parker and starring Frank Fox, Evelyn Ankers, Frank Allenby and Joan Hickson.
+It was written by David Evans, and was made at Wembley Studios as a quota quickie by the British subsidiary of 20th Century Fox.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Synopsis

 The screenplay concerns a chemist who is left unhinged following a laboratory explosion and begins to plot a murder.